Maciekxdabu/Krong-Unity-Wakacje-2024/README.md

 # Krong-Unity-Wakacje-2024

-Educational project made by Krong Unity operating under [KNTG Polygon](https://kntgpolygon.pl/)
+An educational project made by Krong Unity operating under [KNTG Polygon](https://kntgpolygon.pl/)

-Game is inspired by Pickmin and similar titles e.g. Overlord.
+The game is inspired by [Pikmin](https://en.wikipedia.org/wiki/Pikmin) and similar titles e.g. [Overlord](https://en.wikipedia.org/wiki/Overlord_(video_game_series)).

-Player controls a commander that gives order to minions that do most work.
+The player controls a commander who gives orders to minions that do most of the work.

-Project is intended to be finished by the end of summer 2024.
+The project is intended to be finished by the end of summer 2024.

 Contact Merloj and krąg-unity for more details.